-Situated south of Hollywood, between Downtown L.A. and the affluent west side of the city, Koreatown is in a great central location.
+Situated south of Hollywood, between Downtown L.A. and the affluent west side of the city, Koreatown is in a great location for some exceptional shopping experiences.

-Whether you’re seeking the latest K-beauty trends, delectable treats, or one-of-a-kind finds, Koreatown LA promises a shopping adventure like no other.
+Whether you’re seeking the latest K-beauty trends or delectable treats, Koreatown LA promises a shopping adventure like no other.

 1. Koreatown Galleria